tonethar/IGME-330-Master/notes/demo-php-web-service.md

 - Now we will see how jQuery is successfully downloading JSON-P from another domain
 - Basically, it dynamically creates a &lt;script> tag and set the `.src` property of that tag to the address of the JSON-P web service.
-- Once this JSON-P file (which is a JavaScript code file) is downloaded, the callback function in the JSONP-P file that wraps the JSON data is called.
+- Once this JSON-P file (which is a JavaScript code file) is downloaded, the callback function is called, and passes the JSON data that was "Wrapped" in the call
+- thsi technique is alterantively called "DOM Injection", "Script Tag hack", or XSS (Cross-Site Scripting)
 - Below, we will download JSON-P without the help of a library

 **get-a-joke-DOM-injection-jsonp-start.html**